aryamandhawan/map-manager/README.md

 ## *New features to be added*
 - Adding data from more regions.
-- Filtering images based on data and location.
 - Filter images based on data and location.
 - Visualising COVID spread timeline on the world map.